rmqtt/rmqtt/docs/en_US/acl.md

     * `deny`
 - The second position of the tuple indicates the user to which the rule takes effect.
 The format that can be used is:
     * `{ user = "dashboard" }`: The rule only takes effect for users whose Username  is dashboard
+    * `{ user = "dashboard", password = "123456", superuser = true }`：Indicates that the rule is effective for users with * Username * as "dashboard" and * Password * as "123456"; Superuser indicates that this user is a superuser and will skip authentication when publish/subscribe to messages.
     * `{ clientid = "dashboard" }`: The rule only takes effect for users whose ClientId is dashboard
     * `{ ipaddr = "127.0.0.1" }`: The rule only takes effect for users whose Source Address is "127.0.0.1"
     * `all`: The rule takes effect for all users